smcgdub/Discover-Ireland-MS2-Project/testing.md

 The testing for the app.js file was carried out on [JShint.com](https://jshint.com/) The results from the test were as follows:

-As the functional code for each of these files is the same the JShint has produced the same report for each city page test.
-To avoid repetition i will list below the results once, but the results apply to each of the map files.
+_**Note:** As the functional code for each of these files is the same the JShint has produced the same report for each city page test.
+To avoid repetition i will list below the results once, but the results apply to each of the map files._

 ![Image of maps-dublin.js maps-cork.js and maps-galway.js file test results](assets/readme-images/maps-test-results.png)